Wisconsin's birthday town

 At the art-filled Silver Star Inn, each room honors a famous photographer.

-House on the Rock is like a train wreck — looking won't make you feel good, but it's impossible to turn
+House on the Rock is like a train wreck — looking won't make you feel good, but it's impossible to turn away.

 We walked and walked and walked through endless passageways and rooms, wondering how one man could assemble so much stuff in the days before eBay.
 Perhaps a thousand weekends of garage sales?
 But more importantly, why?